Sickness, Illness & Infectious Diseases Policy

 All of the above are excludable from our setting.
 This is in order to minimize the risk of the transmission of an infection to other children, myself or members of my household.

 If I believe a child in my setting is suffering from a notifiable disease, identified as such in the Public Health (Infectious Diseases) Regulations 1988, I will act on advice given by the Health Protection Agency and inform Ofsted of any action taken.

 I am happy to administer medication provided by you, please see my Medicine Policy.

-I am happy to work when I have minor ailments such as colds etc. However, I will not work if I have sickness or diarrhoea or any other highly contagious infection.
+I am happy to work when I have minor ailments such as colds etc. However, I will not work if I have sickness or diarrhoea or any other highly contagious infection listed above.
 Continuing to work would only result in a further spreading of the infection and I would be unable to provide your child with the care they deserve.

 I will also contact you if one of my own children is not well, inform you of the illness/symptoms and if I am able to work.
 This then allows you to make an informed decision as to whether to bring your child or not, if you require emergency childcare I can provide you with the details of my back-up childminders.

 These childminders; their homes and the children they care for are known to your child.
 They are happy to care for your child whilst I am unwell, providing it doesn’t take them over their registered numbers.
 If you wish to meet with them beforehand, please let me know.
 I do not charge if I am unable to work through illness and my back-up childminders will charge you at our agreed rate for the day(s) they cover.